 Landfills nowadays are better equipped and, hence, can keep contaminants contained.
 But some materials are prohibited or banned by the local and federal governments to protect people and the environment.
 Therefore, if you’re found throwing them away, you can be penalized or pay unwanted additional fees.

 Some things you can’t throw away include asbestos, electronics, batteries, fuels, propane tanks, paints, stains, etc. Please check with your state for the complete list of things that you can and can’t put in the dumpsters.
 We should also mention that some states have regulations on throwing plastic, paper, and glass, and in others, individuals can throw these items in the same bin.
 It’s, therefore, necessary that you understand your city’s policies and guidelines on throwing these items.

 Have a Compost Heap

-Composting is an excellent way of managing your waste at home.
+Composting is an excellent way to manage your waste at home.
 Create your compost site in a sunny area or one that is slightly shaded in your yard.
 Individuals should ideally compost over grass or dirt directly.
 But those with a small yard area can do it on a concrete patio.
-When you’re making a compost heap, you usually have two choices; a cold or a hot compost heap.
+When you’re making a compost heap, you usually have two choices: a cold or a hot compost heap.
 Although easy to make, a cold compost heap takes much more time for the compost to be ready.
-While a hot one requires some effort, the compost will be prepared within 6-8 weeks.
+While a hot one requires some effort, the compost will be prepared within 6–8 weeks.